unicef/publicgoods-toolkit/community.md

 A tax or a precentage of revenue from the sale of public assets, such as from bandwidth allocation, could fund DPGs.
 So could a tax on private development projects, like the [‘percent for art’ programs](https://en.unesco.org/creativity/policy-monitoring-platform/percent-art-scheme) that require private developers to allocate a certain percentage of the project’s budget to creating and maintaining public art.
 For some countries, creating a new tax on a company's IPO value could ensure capital gains help to pay for existing (and future) public infrastructure that created the conditions for the company's existence.

 Direct crowdfunding and sponsorship might also be a viable financing option in some cases.
 GitHub recently launched [GitHub Sponsors](https://github.com/sponsors) to let individuals and companies donate directly to GitHub hosted open source projects.
 And there are surely other options we haven’t come across or considered here.

+Lastly, charging for use might be an option as well.
+For example, the DPG [ODK](https://getodk.org/) is free as a self-hosted solution for offline data collection, but the organization also provides cloud-based hosting at different pricing tiers](https://getodk.org/#odk-cloud).

 The most important take-away is to think about your DPG’s financial sustainability from a project lifecycle viewpoint.
 Early design and feasibility work might be funded through research grants to a partner academic institute.
 Seed funding might be at a low enough threshold for your agency to cover, as it was for GFDDR with GeoNode, or you might complement your investment in an external vendor with funding from a social impact investor.
-Philanthropic funds might help you pilot the project in particular locations, as was the case with the DHIS2.
+Philanthropic funds might help you pilot the project in particular locations, as was the case with the DHIS2, or for scaling, as was the case with [OpenSRP](https://wiki.digitalsquare.io/index.php/Digital_Square_Investments_in_Global_Goods#Notice_B_Investments) The DPG [Primero](https://www.primero.org/resources) is a collaborative effort across aid organizations and agencies that started with initial seed funding of $1.5 million from the United States Agency for International Development’s (USAID) Office of Foreign Disaster Assistance (OFDA) and the United States Center for Disease Control (CDC).
+[Ongoing platform development costs are funded by UNICEF, while countries fund the costs for customizing the platform to their specific requirements](https://www.unicef.org/evaluation/media/946/file/Primero.pdf).

-**KEY RECOMMENDATION**: For you own DPG, consider how you might approach financial sustainability differently across the project's stages.
+**KEY RECOMMENDATION**: Consider how you might approach financial sustainability differently across your DPG's project stages.
 Monolithic funding isn't necessarily the answer.
 The types and sources of available funding options might change as a project progresses.
+This is true for projects with relatively low funding needs as well.